 - Listings of free health events: Anyone with a cell phone can text the word “event” to 36363 to receive a list of health fairs and other free events sponsored by community partners and other health organizations in the area.
 Added just before the program's launch in 2010, this service has become the most popular feature.

-- Web widget expands access: The program recently released a Web widget (http://idph.riproad.com/widget.php) for local health departments and community-based organizations to place on their Web sites (updated May 2012).
+- Web widget for expanded access: The program recently released a Web widget (http://idph.riproad.com/widget.php) for local health departments and community-based organizations to place on their Web sites.
 The widget provides the same information as the mobile (texting) feature, so visitors to these organizations' Web sites can use the widget to search for the nearest HIV/STD testing center, sign up to receive medication reminders and health alerts, and find free health events around the state.

 HIV among African Americans.
 Centers for Disease Control and Prevention.
 Available at: http://www.cdc.gov/hiv/topics/aa/.